hezy29/hezy29/README.md

 - 👋 Hi, I’m @hezy29.
 I am now a full-time MComp candidate @NUS 🇸🇬.
 - 📖 I obtained my bachelor's degree in Stats @SYSU 🇨🇳.
-- 💪 I'm skilled in Python, R, SQL and MATLAB.
+- 💪 I'm skilled in Python, R, SQL, and MATLAB.
-- 💻 My last internship was working as a data analyst intern @MARS in Guangzhou.
+- 💻 My last internship was working as a data engineer/data analyst intern @GAAM in Hong Kong.
 <!-- - 🌱 I’m currently preparing for my graduation thesis.  -->
 <!-- - 💞️ I’m looking to collaborate on **R** project about **Data Science**.  -->
 - 📫 How to reach me :